 Prior to setting up her academic research lab in 2002, she was head of the Chemical Genetics group at Xencor, a private biotechnology company in Monrovia, California whose mission is to create superior biotherapeutics through protein engineering technology.
 She and her colleagues engineered soluble TNF-selective biologic inhibitors with a novel dominant negative mechanism of action which her lab has used as powerful tools to investigate the role of TNF signaling in neurodegenerative and neuropsychiatric diseases using in vitro and in vivo models.
 The translational research goal of these studies is to target soluble TNF with the brain-permeant lead clinical candidate XPro1595 in clinical trials for CNS diseases characterized by chronic central or peripheral inflammation.
 The general interests of her laboratory include investigating the role and regulation of neuroinflammatory and immune system responses in modulating the gene-environment interactions that determine risk for development and progression of

-In her spare time, Malú enjoys cooking, running, sailing, scuba-diving and spending time at home with her family.
+In her spare time, Malú enjoys cooking, running, sailing,

 Laura Butkovich joined the Tansey lab in 2014 as a graduate student in the Neuroscience PhD program.
 After earning a B.S. in Psychology from the College of Charleston, she spent several years working in the music industry as a Tour Manager and as the Director of Operations for music festivals.
 She returned to school taking post baccalaureate classes at Georgia State University and working in the lab of Dr. Anne Z. Murphy, where her research focused on the role of neuroinflammation in the sexually dimorphic effects of opioid analgesia.
 Her research projects in the lab include the role of inflammation and neuron-glia interaction in the pathogenesis and pathophysiology of PD.
 Since beginning grad school, she spends her spare time cooking, container gardening, and skating with the Atlanta Rollergirls Rec League.